 Discussing Cultural Heritage Policy of Armenia, Belarus, Moldova and Ukraine

 CHOICE aims at enhancing civil society’s role and building its capacities to develop a heritage-friendly living environment in Belarus, Armenia, Moldova and Ukraine.
-During a half day public discussion in the frame of the project CHOICE on the topic of cultural heritage brought local perspective on the topic - sharing the results of small projects implemented under granting scheme of the project and reflect on the role of civil society in the process of development of cultural policy of the countries.
+The public discussions about cultural heritage also provided a local perspective on the topic - sharing the results of small projects implemented under the granting scheme of the project CHOICE and reflect on the role of civil society in the process of development of cultural policy of the countries.

-The event was attended in the four countries by representatives of the Ministry of Culture, diplomatic missioners, local and central authorities, business partners and experts in the field of cultural heritage, such as methodologists, philosophers, analysts, cultural anthropologist, lecturers, and researchers.
+The events were attended in the four countries by representatives of the Ministry of Culture, civil servants, local and central authorities, business partners and experts in the field of cultural heritage, such as methodologists, philosophers, analysts, cultural anthropologist, lecturers, and researchers.

-During the public debates the results of the projects that are implemented in the four countries by the public associations in partnership with national and local museums, local and central public authorities were presented.
-The projects are financed by the European Union in the framework of the small grants of the project CHOICE, which is funded by the European Commission.
+During the public debates, the results of the projects that are implemented in the four countries by the public associations in partnership with national and local museums, local and central public authorities were presented.
+The projects are implemented in the framework of the small grants of the project CHOICE, which is funded by the European Commission.

-The discussions were also devoted to the peculiarities of the national context of these countries for the work with historical and cultural heritage, the main factors and the challenges faced by field professionals daily.
-Special attention was given to the formation of a new, collective actor to address common professional issues of heritage protection and interpretation.
+The discussions were also devoted to the peculiarities of the national context of these countries for the work with historical and cultural heritage, the main factors and the challenges faced by professionals of the field on daily basis.
+Special attention was given to the establishment of a new collective actor to address common professional issues of heritage protection and interpretation.